BlackBerry calls off sale, spurring doubts and stock plunge

-After a two-month review of strategic options and talks with potential buyers that included Facebook, Lenovo and private equity firms such as Cerberus Capital Management LP, BlackBerry said it will abandon a sale.
-Instead, it will raise $1 billion (626 million pounds) by issuing convertible notes to a group of long-term investors including its largest shareholder, Fairfax Financial Holdings.
+After a two-month review of strategic options and talks with potential buyers that included Facebook, Lenovo and private equity firms such as Cerberus, BlackBerry said it will abandon a sale.
+Instead, it will raise $1 billion by issuing convertible notes to a group of long-term investors including its largest shareholder, Fairfax Financial Holdings.

 The only formal offer to buy BlackBerry - a tentative one - had come from Fairfax, which wanted to take the company private for $4.7 billion.
 But sources said Fairfax boss Prem Watsa had trouble financing the deal.
 Fairfax will now end up with $250 million of the debt offering.